-Stroke support and aftercare, completely tailored to you
+Stroke aftercare and support, completely tailored to you

 A stroke, or transient ischaemic attack (TIA), can have a life-changing impact on a person.
 But it doesn’t just impact the individual – it has effects on the entire family.